 - How might you become a sign of God’s love and presence among those who surround you?

 - How, through prayer, might you draw closer to God?
-How could this improve your relationships with others?
+In what ways could this improve your relationships with others?

 - Who might benefit from your concern and help during this Advent season? during the remainder of the year?
 What can you do to reach out to others in love?